HETEROCYCLES

 Several 2-methyleneamino derivatives of 1 were synthesized in order to increase its lypophilicity and cell membrane permeability leading to new and selective α-mannosidase inhibitors with promising anti-cancer activity.12 Further studies allowed the identification of biaryl-containing dihydroxypyrrolidine analogues, such as 4, which showed to be potent and selective jack beanss α-mannosidase inhibitor (Ki = 2.7 μM).13 It also displayed potent anticancer activity in cell lines of different histology and in primary leukemic cells (Figure 2).
 Derivatization of iminosugars with aliphatic side chains has been extensively studied in order to improve their biological activity, lipophilicity and bioavailability.14 For instance, N-butyl-1-deoxynojirimycin (Zavesca) is a drug for the treatment of Gaucher's disease,15 N-nonyl-1-deoxynojirimycin inhibits hepatitis B virus in cell based assays,16 and α-1-C-alkyl-1-deoxynojirimycin derivatives have shown inhibitory activity toward intestinal isomaltase.17 N-Dodecyl-D-fagomine derivatives are α-glucosidase inhibitors that exhibit anticancer activity against stomach, colon, pancreas, and breast cancer cell lines with EC50's ranging between 100 to 250 μM for the dodecyl derivative.18 The α-L-fucosidase inhibitor N-dodecyl hydroxylated pyrrolidine 5 also demonstrated anti-proliferative activity in stomach, colon, pancreas, and breast cancer cell lines at 2 μM.19 5-O-Oleyl 1,4-dideoxy-1,4-imino-D-ribitol (6) and the related 5-O-conjugates (linolenyl, linoleyl and octadecyl) derivatives were evaluated as enzyme inhibitors and for their toxicity on solid and haematological malignancies and indeed exhibited activities in the μM range (Figure 2).19 Although these compounds are not α-mannosidase inhibitors (data not shown), they demonstrated marked cytotoxicity on solid and haematological malignancies in the μM range, their activity essentially correlating with the length of their alkyl side chain.
 In particular, the oleyl-conjugate 6 showed to be the most effective at killing cancer cells in culture.

-4 both on α-mannosidases and cancer cells, which we proposed to be modelled by the transition state mimic I (Figure I), we decided to explore what would be the effect in changing the distance between both amino moieties that interact with the two carboxylic groups at the α-mannosidase active site.
+With the hope to improve our understanding of the mode of action of diamines such as 4 both on α-mannosidases and cancer cells, which we proposed to be modelled by the transition state mimic I (Figure I), we decided to explore what would be the effect in changing the distance between both amino moieties that interact with the two carboxylic groups at the α-mannosidase active site.
 We thus embarked on the synthesis of 7, the homologue of 4, keeping the same absolute configuration (2'R,2R,3R,4S).
 As we found 7 to be a bad inhibitor of α-mannosidase from Jack beans, we then explored what would be the effect of inverting configuration at C(2) of the pyrrolidine moiety.
 To our surprise, compound 8b, the 2-epimer of 7 showed α-mannosidase inhibitory activity, but not to the extent of that of 4 (4 (Ki = 2.7 μM) vs 8b (Ki = 120 μM)).
 As both 7 and 8b inhibited pancreas cell growth in vitro, we prepared more analogues of 7, 8b and 9 with the hope to find a potential drug against pancreas cancer (Figure 3) based on our models for transition state mimics of the hydrolytic process catalyzed by α-mannosidases (Figures 1 and 7).10

 Our preliminary results are presented in this report and we shall show that the best tumor cell growth inhibitors are not necessarily the best α-mannosidase inhibitors.